kvnwolf/mastra-101/readme.md

 This repository contains code created while following the [Mastra Course](https://mastra.ai/course), an interactive guide to building AI agents with Mastra, the open-source AI Agent framework built in TypeScript.

+**Note:** The code in this repository has been adapted from the original course to build a Personal Assistant Agent that better fits my needs, rather than following the tutorial exactly as written.

 ## What is Mastra?

 [Mastra](https://github.com/mastra-ai/mastra) is an open-source AI Agent Framework for TypeScript that includes all the basic primitives for AI engineering: